Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 Therefore, in a steady-state simulation, the intermediate results are important to assess convergence.
 The final, converged solution is the one that should be analyzed to obtain the aerodynamic flow parameters.

-After accessing the post-processor by clicking on ‘Solution Fields‘, you can use several post-processing filters to further analyze the results.
+After accessing the post-processor, you can use several post-processing filters to further analyze the results.
 If the pressure distribution is not yet visualized, go to Parts color and change the Coloring to ‘Pressure’.
+The legend at the bottom of the page includes a default range set by the lowest and highest values inside the domain.
+By clicking on the upper and lower limits and editing their values, you can control the quality of visualization, making sure that the color map on the surface is insightful.

-To better visualize the aerodynamic flow around the car you can hide the enclosure by selecting it, right-clicking your mouse, and choosing ‘Hide selection’.
+To better visualize the aerodynamic flow around the car you can hide the flow region by selecting all faces of the flow region, right-clicking your mouse, and choosing ‘Hide selection’.

-In Figure 48, we have the pressure contours on the car body.
+In Figure 52, we have the pressure contours on the car body.
 As previously discussed, these are gauge pressures.
 In the areas where aerodynamic flow stagnation occurs (e.g., on the bumper), pressure exhibits larger values.
+To add a smooth distribution of the colors on the vehicle, right-click on the legend at the bottom, and select ‘Use continuous scale’ :

-If you want to observe the aerodynamic flow characteristics around the car click the ‘Add filters’ button and create a ‘Cutting Plane’:
+If you want to observe the aerodynamic flow characteristics around the car, then you can obtain some insights with a ‘Cutting Plane’:

 Configure the cutting plane by following the steps below:

-Streamlines are useful to visualize where aerodynamic flow separation occurs.
+Streamlines are useful to visualize the aerodynamic flow path around the car.
 To do this, select ‘Particle Trace’ from the Filters panel and its settings will be shown.

 Animations can be started by choosing ‘Animation’ from the Filters panel.
-Click the play button to start the animation.
+After changing the Animation type to ‘Particle Trace’, click the play button to start the animation.

 You can analyze the aerodynamic flow results further with the SimScale post-processor.
 Have a look at our post-processing guide to learn how to use it.